Kung Fu Class Schedule

 Our style is Tai Chi Praying Mantis Kung Fu (Tai Chi Tang Lang, 太極螳螂), from the lineage of Grandmaster Chiu Chuk Kai.
-Each class is run by Master Lee, assisted by senior instructor Rick Powell and assistant instructors John Winkelman, Mark Van Kuik and Tracy Olmsted.
+Each class is run by Lead Instructor Rick Powell and Senior Instructor John Winkelman, and Assistant Instructor Tracy Olmsted.

 Our curriculum includes many forms, including single- and two-person empty hand forms, and many weapons such as the stick, dao (curved sword), spear, daggers, yao dao and guan dao (halberds), and cane.
 We also teach many two-person weapons forms, such as spear vs. sword, daggers vs. umbrella, and two-section staff vs. spear.